How to Cite a Book in APA Format

 Example of a reference list entry with a publisher name at the end.Figure SP-1: Publisher Name in an APA Formatted Reference List

-Online Book with a DOI
+Online Book with DOI

 Format the source section of the reference entry as follows: